iamdurga/iamdurga.github.io/_posts/2021-2-25-code-to-find-composite-and-prime copy.md

 # How to findout prime or composite.

 ## Introduction
-As we all familiar about prime and composite number from earlier days.
-Simply prime number is that number which has factor as 1 and itself.
-Similarly composite number is a number which has more than two factors.
-However 1 is neither prime number nor composite number.
-13 is prime number because possible factors of 13 are only 1 and 13, but 12 is prime number due to factors of 12 are 1,2,3,4,6,12.
+As we are all familiar with prime and composite numbers from earlier days, a prime number is simply a number that has factors of 1 and itself.
+Similarly, a composite number is a number that has more than two factors.
+However, 1 is neither a prime number nor a composite number.
+13 is a prime number because the only possible factors of 13 are 1 and 13, but 12 is a composite number because its factors are 1, 2, 3, 4, 6, and 12.

 My goal here is to tried to write basic python code to solve grade 4 problem .